MFA in Writing Resources

 To be considered for a dual-genre degree, applicants must apply in two different genres.
 If the applicant’s manuscripts are accepted in both genres, the applicant will study three terms in the major genre (the one they applied in primarily) and two terms in the minor genre, successfully completing 80 graduate-credit hours over five terms.

-Students who do not initially apply in more than one genre may, by or before their second term, apply to study in a second genre.
+Students who do not initially apply in more than one genre may apply to study in a second genre by or before their second term.
 Application deadlines are September 1 for the upcoming winter term, and March 1 for the upcoming summer term.
-Though dual-genre students will complete a mandatory five-term course of study, students accepted into this option late in their tenure may be required to complete a longer course of study.
-The decision to approve or deny students into this option will be made by the Executive Director, Director, and a Faculty Advisory Committee.
+The decision to approve or deny students into this option will be made by the Executive Director, Director, and the Faculty Admissions Readers.

-Page requirement for dual-genre theses: 3/5 of the thesis must be dedicated to the major genre and 2/5 must be dedicated to the minor genre.
-Manuscript length for prose: 125-150 total pages, which includes 40-50 pages of poetry.
+Page requirement for dual-genre theses: three-fifths of the thesis must be dedicated to the major genre and two-fifths must be dedicated to the minor genre.
+A dual-genre thesis consisting of both prose and poetry, where prose is the major genre, would be 125–150 total pages, of which 40–50 pages would be poetry.

 Rules and Policies